top of page

-Eachtgha - Slieve Aughty Landscape Partnership
+Echtge - Slieve Aughty Landscape Partnership

-- info892887
+• info892887

-- 2 min read
+• 3 min read

-Recognising the importance of collaborative and cooperative structures and methodologies in strengthening relationships through creating a local Landscape Partnership, similar to partnerships operating throughout Ireland, EU, and elsewhere, Eachtgha - the Slieve Aughty Landscape Partnership, named after the local mythological goddess of the mountain region, was formed in May 2025.
-The landscape partnership with the assistance of CELT received funding from the Community Foundation Ireland, to support their work in bringing together groups and individuals in the region who are working in the areas of climate action, nature restoration, implementation of the UN SDGs, building community engagement and resilience.
-Several groups and individuals throughout the region have been working independently and collaboratively for a number of years providing environmental and eco-friendly services and have now begun to meet as a Local Landscape Partnership with a view to explore bioregional and collaborative efforts on nature restoration, reforestation, and supporting local regenerative cultures, including arts, culture, education, ecotourism, food production, landscape and water management and restoration..
+With the assistance of CELT, the landscape partnership recieved funding and were grateful to the Community Foundation Ireland for funding and supporting the work.
+Several groups and individuals throughout the region have been working independently and collaboratively for a number of years providing environmental and eco-friendly services and have now begun to meet as a Local Landscape Partnership with a view to explore bioregional and collaborative efforts on nature restoration, reforestation, and supporting local regenerative cultures, including arts, culture, education, ecotourism, food production, landscape and water management and restoration, rights of nature and commuity wellbeing.

 Eachtgha - the Sliabh Aughty Landscape Partnership have been meeting with aims to research and learn from other areas and methodologies such as Bioregioning - and work alongside other partnerships, including the recently developed Bioregioning platform in South East Ireland and to create a strategic vision that will set the agenda for the further development of the Landscape Partnership locally.